Leaderboard

 5 points

-I follow this thread daily but the case from both sides has become tedious and repetitive.
+21. I follow this thread daily but the case from both sides has become tedious and repetitive.
 It does seem so obvious if proper moves are made to form an independent Pyramid-friendly WoSL (by the SFA or others) it will wake up the WRJFA and they will then have every incentive for the 4 divisions of the WRJFA to move over "en-bloc" to the SFA Pyramid to avoid being dismembered.
 The movement of the WRJFA to the Pyramid will then encourage movement of clubs within the ERJFA as they will perceive themselves as a lost cause.
 The key strategy must be to start forming an independent Pyramid-friendly WoSL without delay.
-NOW!5 points
+NOW!

 5 points